 During a virtual call between Samantha Powers and President Dissanayake, the Administrator of the United States Agency for International Development (USAID) expressed support for plans of the government to follow through with its promises made in the election manifesto, which crucially also includes introducing a new constitution.

 More than hundred Chinese nationals are arrested in Kundasale in connection to online financial scams.
 This was part of a series of similar crackdowns on foreign nationals involved in online financial scams.
+The Chinese Embassy in Colombo said that China is closely following the recent arrests of Chinese nationals in Sri Lanka for suspected online fraud and is supporting Sri Lankan law enforcement agencies in cracking down on them, while ensuring their rights and interests are protected in accordance with the law.

 President AKD orders the Ministry of Finance to allocate Rs.
 50 million for relief services and stated that state officials are to ensure proper coordination in delivering the relief as needed for those affected by heavy rains and flooding.
+The government has deployed additional Sri Lanka Army and Sri Lanka Navy troops to assist with flood relief efforts in areas hit by rising river levels.

 11 October 2024